pulp-platform/pulp-sdk/README.md

 You should see packages being downloaded through wget.
 Otherwise there is probably something wrong with the artifactory server configuration.

+Once the SDK is downloaded, you have to source the file indicated in the terminal to setup the downloaded SDK.

 ### Target and platform selection

-Once the SDK is selecting, you can get the list of supported targets with this command:
+Once the SDK is selected, you can get the list of supported targets with this command:

     $ make targets